 Reasons for this are grounded in the physical, psychological and social domains that are likely to be overseen by traditional clinical measures focusing mainly on viral load suppression, that determine the choice of treatment and drive the development of new drugs.
-Patient Reported Outcomes (PROs) can be a tool to address this issue.
-Defined as “data reported directly by a patient on his or her own health condition, without interpretation by a doctor or anyone else”, PROs can help assessing the implications of a disease and the applied treatment on how the patient feels and functions and comparing the clinical outcome to what the patient expects from the treatment.
+Patient Reported Outcome Measures (PROMs) can be a tool to address this issue.
+Defined as “data reported directly by a patient on his or her own health condition, without interpretation by a doctor or anyone else”, PROMs can help assess the implications of a disease and the applied treatment on how the patient feels and functions and compare the clinical outcome to what the patient expects from the treatment.

-Therefore, PROs and the corresponding Patient Reported Outcome Measures (PROMs), usually in form of standardized questionnaires, constitute a unique means of capturing the personal and social context of the patient’s experience in terms of the disease and treatment that might not necessarily be captured by biomarker4 measures or adverse events.
+In addition, PROMs, usually in the form of standardised questionnaires, constitute a unique means of capturing the personal and social context of the patient’s experience in terms of the disease and treatment that might not necessarily be captured by biomarker measures or adverse events.

 |EATG contact person(s):||Fiona Greenhalgh – email@example.com|